 Even if the U.S. government or one of its agencies guarantees principal and interest payments of a mortgage-backed security, the market price of a mortgage-backed security is not insured and may be subject to market volatility.
 When interest rates decline, mortgage-backed securities experience higher rates of prepayment because the underlying mortgages are refinanced to take advantage of the lower rates.
 The prices of mortgage-backed securities may not increase as much as prices of other debt obligations when interest rates decline, and mortgage-backed securities may not be an effective means of locking in a particular interest rate.
 In addition, any premium paid for a mortgage-backed security may be lost when it is prepaid.
 When interest rates go up, mortgage-backed securities experience lower rates of prepayment.
-This has the effect of lengthening the expected maturity of a mortgage-backed security.
-This particular risk, referred to as "maturity extension risk," may effectively convert a security that was considered short- or intermediate-term at the time of purchase into a long-term security.
+This has the effect of lengthening the expected maturity of a mortgage-backed security that was considered short- or intermediate-term at the time of purchase into a long-term security.
 The prices of long-term securities generally fluctuate more widely than short- or intermediate-term securities in response to changes in interest rates.
-Thus, rising interest rates would not only likely decrease the value of the Bond Fund's fixed-income securities, but would also increase the inherent volatility of the Fund by effectively converting short-term debt instruments into long-term debt instruments.
+Thus, rising interest rates would not only likely decrease the value of the Bond Fund's fixed-income securities, but would also increase the inherent volatility of the Fund by effectively converting short-term debt instruments.
 As a result, prices of mortgage-backed securities may decrease more than prices of other debt obligations when interest rates go up.